 Bats are highly beneficial creatures among us in nature.
-They consume tens of thousands of insects, such as pesky mosquitos, every night, per bat!
+They consume tens of thousands of insects, such as pesky mosquitoes, every night, per bat!
 This can be excellent pest control for summertime cookouts and backyard bonfires.
 However they also have a bad reputation among individuals, mostly since they prefer to take refuge in attics and other dark areas of a home, causing structural damages and smelly messes.
 But another attack for these is to do with dread.
 Lots of people believe they’ll attack humans; and some even fear they’ll suck their blood!
 But this is far from the truth.
 Bats are unlikely to attack a person unless triggered, but there’s one species that does drink blood.
 It’s known as the vampire bat!
-Keep on reading to learn more about this particular bat and how is beverages blood to survive.
+Keep on reading to learn more from Bat Removal about this particular bat and how is beverages blood to survive.

 There are a couple different species of vampire bat: the common vampire bat, the hairy-legged vampire bat, as well as also the white-winged vampire bat.
 But don’t fear, they are not after human blood like the movies suggest.
 Rather, these bats have the blood of other types of mammals.
 The common vampire bat favors the blood of cows and horses; while the other two species feed largely on pigs, goats, and birds.